New pharmaceuticals and negotiations

 NEW SUPPLIERS

-If a new supplier has a need for dialogue with Amgros on the negotiation process and agreement conditions, we can arrange a meeting before negotiations commence.
+If a new supplier has a need for dialogue with Amgros on the negotiation process or agreement conditions, we can arrange a meeting before negotiations commence.

 There is more information here - How to become an Amgros supplier.